Disney+ Growth Design

 Optimizing Signup On TV

 We ran usability studies to determine whether QR codes or "license plate" would be usable to our guests.
 This was before QR codes were normalized in the pandemic.
 96% of participants preferred the QR code to the existing solution of entering info manually.
-45% of those participants had never used a QR code before but still completed preferred that UX.
+45% of those participants had never used a QR code before but still preferred that UX.

 Chapter 3: Summit